-Brock University is making student residences available to frontline health-care workers — including EMS responders and staff from Niagara Region-operated long-term care homes — in an effort to prevent their families from being exposed to COVID-19.
+Brock University is making student residences available to frontline health-care workers employed by the Niagara Region — including EMS responders and staff from Region-operated long-term care homes — in an effort to prevent their families from being exposed to COVID-19.

 To begin with, the program will use 27 of the two-bedroom units, a number that could grow.